ariannalandini/prj_008_multi_coloc_dev/README.md

 <br>

-2) Collapsing of across traits overlapping loci into larger genomic regions
+2) `p10_locus_lister.sbatch` : collapsing of across traits overlapping loci into larger genomic regions

 To collapse overlapping loci from multiple traits into genomic regions, run the **`prj_008_multi_coloc_dev/cntl/p10_locus_lister.sbatch`** script, providing:\
     `--loci_path`: path to directory where all trait-specific loci table created by the previous step are stored.\